 On September 9, 2015, the Mayor and Council adopted the Grant Road Community Character & Vitality Corridor Vision: Oracle Road to Swan Road (Resolution 21836).
 The policies in this document promote a community sensitive vision for the Land Use aspect of the Grant Road Improvement Project.
-Due to Grant Road being an existing High Capacity Transit (HCT) route and future plans for Bus Rapid Transit (BRT), one of the goals of this vision is to promote transit-oriented development, and multi-modal transportation options.
+Due to Grant Road being an existing High Capacity Transit (HCT) route and future plans for Bus Rapid Transit (BRT), one One of the goals of this vision is to promote transit-oriented development, and multi-modal transportation options.
 Transit-oriented development refers to a mixed-use residential and commercial area designed to maximize access to public transportation and to have features that encourage transit ridership.
+Other policies encourage urban and architectural design features that ensure pedestrian comfort and the use of the best practices of transit-oriented design.

-This Urban Overlay District known as the Grant Road Investment District (GRID) zoning option conforms to the policies adopted in Plan Tucson, the City of Tucson General and Sustainability Plan, and the surrounding Area and Neighborhood Plans, including Cragin-Keeling Area Plan, University Area Plan, and the Unit 6 Neighborhood Plan.
+The-This Urban Overlay District known as the Grant Road Investment District (GRID) zoning option conforms to the policies adopted in Plan Tucson, the City of Tucson General and Sustainability Plan, and the surrounding Area and Neighborhood Plans, including Cragin-Keeling Area Plan, University Area Plan, and the Unit 6 Neighborhood Plan.